somaya224/Survey-Form/README.md

 <h1>Survey Form</h1>
-This page is the first project of the first five Introduction to the Responsive Web Design Projects (FreeCodeCamp). in order to create those five projects we needed to finish a <strong>Responsive Web Design Certification (300 hours)</strong>, which is divided into those chalanges
+This page is the first project of the second five Introduction to the Responsive Web Design Projects (FreeCodeCamp). in order to create those five projects we needed to finish a <strong>Responsive Web Design Certification (300 hours)</strong>, which is divided into those chalanges
  <ol>